dustmop/co2/README.md

 # registers

-these are defined as constants
+these are defined as constants for your convenience and enjoyment.

 ## ppu/oam registers